Riari/rick.me.uk/content/posts/building-a-3d-game-engine-part-1-ecs/index.md

 image = "/images/post-headers/building-game-engine-generic.png"
 +++

 In this post, I'll cover some of the work I've done on the initial version of the ECS for [Iris Engine](https://github.com/Riari/iris-engine).
-Before I get into that, I'll summarise everything else I've done so far prior to implementing the ECS.
+Before I get into that, I'll summarise the other work I've done prior to implementing the ECS.

 Currently, the engine consists of: